swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

 }
 ```

 Similarly to Implicitly-Unwrapped Optionals, the mental model for semantics of this attribute is that it is a flag on the declaration that  guarantees that the compiler is able to know its value as shared by all instance of the type.
-For now, `@const let` and `@const static let` are equivalent in what information the `@const` attribute conveys to the compiler.(*AC: Worth mentioning here that in the future,* `@const let` *properties will gain an ability to be initialized with compile-time expressions*).
+For now, `@const let` and `@const static let` are equivalent in what information the `@const` attribute conveys to the compiler.
 Unlike a plain `static let` stored property, a `@const static let` property does not need to refer to a location in memory shared by all instances of the type, and can be elided by the compiler entirely.
 Default-initializing a `@const` property with a runtime value or not default-initializing it at all results in an compilation error.

 ### Parameter `@const` attribute

 A function parameter can be marked with a `@const`  keyword to indicate that values passed to this parameter at the call-site must be compile-time-known values.

 ```
-func foo(@**const** input: Int) {...}
+func foo(@const input: Int) {...}
 ```

 ### Supported Types